Alfredo Amézaga

 Amézaga graduated from Miami High School and St. Petersburg College.
 While in college, he played for the Keene Swamp Bats of the New England Collegiate Baseball League.
-He played for Yaquis de Obregón in the Mexican Pacific League between MLB seasons for several years and appeared for the Mexican team in both the 2006 World Baseball Classic and 2009 World Baseball Classic.
+He played for Yaquis de Obregón and Tomateros de Culiacán in the Mexican Pacific League between MLB seasons for several years and appeared for the Mexican team in both the 2006 World Baseball Classic and 2009 World Baseball Classic.

 Professional career

 Anaheim Angels

 He was drafted one spot ahead of Albert Pujols at 401st overall in the 1999 Draft by the Anaheim Angels.
 In his first professional season with the Class-A Boise Hawks he hit .322 and was named to the Northwest League All-Star team.
 In 2000 with the Lake Elsinore Storm he hit .279, was an honorable mention selection to the California League All-star team and was second in the league with 73 stolen bases.
 In 2001 with the Double-A Arkansas Travelers he hit .312 in 70 games and was named to both the mid-season and postseason Texas League All-Star teams.
 He also was a member of the "World Team" at the All-Star Futures Game and was named the Angels Minor League Defensive Player of the Year.
 In 2003, he was named to the Pacific Coast League All-Star team, while leading all Angels minor leaguers with a .347 average for the AAA Salt Lake Stingers.

 Amézaga made his Major League debut on May 24, 2002, against the Minnesota Twins as a shortstop.
 He was hitless in three at-bats that day.
 He recorded his first Major League hit two days later, a double to left center against Twins pitcher Eric Milton.
 His first home run did not come until August 19, 2003, against Jon Garland of the Chicago White Sox.
 In three seasons with the Angels, he played in 122 games and hit .209.
 He also appeared in two games for the Angels in the 2004 American League Division Series against the Boston Red Sox, and was hitless in two at-bats.